bernardphp/bernard/README.md

 Raekke
 ======

-Raekke is the danish word for "row".
-But it is also a message queue build upon Redis.
-Think Resque for PHP.
+Raekke is a message queue implemented with PHP and Redis.
+Redis provides a fast backend for our queues also because Resque in the Ruby community is widely used at work we can share some infrastructure (when complete).